infinum/frontend-handbook/JavaScript development/Frameworks/React.md

 *Guides are not rules and should not be followed blindly.
 Use your head and think.*

 ### File Organization and Naming
-As it is a good practice to divide React components as container and presentational components, you should place them in separate folders (this example uses **containers** and **components** for folder naming, but there are other naming conventions, depending on the use case and preferrence of developers).
+As it is a good practice to divide React components as container and presentational components, you should place them in separate folders (this example uses **containers** and **components** for folder naming, but there are other naming conventions, depending on the use case and preference of developers).

 ```
 ...